Teamwork-CyberDesign/Angular2---SPA-Application/README.md

 ## Application private part

-Only User with Role: teacher can create new classes, add students to classes and assign teachers to classes.
+Users with role teacher can create new classes, add students to classes, assign teachers to classes and create and edit school events.

-Only Users with Role: student can view their marks.
+Users with role student can view school events and their marks.

 ## Backend server

-We are using nodeJs with express set up.
+We are using Node.js with an Express server.

 ## Database

-We are using mongoDb with mongoose.
+MongoDb with Mongoose.

 ## FAQ